28 window types infographic

 9. Jalousie Window

-Jalousi WindowAlso known as a louver window, jalousie windows take their name from the French word for “jealousy,” as it’s meant to screen something from view.
-Jalousie windows were in vogue in France in the 1700s, though it was only patented in 1901.
+Jalousi WindowAlso known as louver windows, jalousie windows take their name from the French word for “jealousy,” as they are meant to screen something from view.
+Jalousie windows were in vogue in France in the 1700s, though they were only patented in 1901 by an American, Joseph W. Walker of Malden, Massachusetts.

 jalousie louver window example